madeso/cz/ideas/ideas/Dependency management.md

 ---
-title: 'Resolving dependency collisions/diamond pattern'
+title: "Resolving dependency collisions/diamond pattern"
-summary: 'by specifing dependencies'
+summary: "by specifing dependencies"
 tags:
   - build
 ---

 External dependencies are forced to specify entry points for all their dependencies.